Fighting Fire with Fire: Contrastive Debiasing without Bias-free Data via Generative Bias-transformation: Experiments

-\paragraph{Synthetic dataset} In Table~\ref{table:main_synthetic}, we report the best test performances on Colored MNIST which has color biases, and Corrupted CIFAR-10 which is artificially corrupted for evaluating debiasing procedures.
-We observe that the proposed method significantly outperforms the baselines on both datasets' overall ratio, especially with a large margin when the bias-free samples are absent.
+\paragraph{Synthetic datasets} In Table~\ref{table:main_synthetic}, we observe that the CDvG performs well on Colored MNIST and Corrupted CIFAR-10 when the bias-free samples are scarce or absent, i.e., when the biases are more malignant.
+CDvG+LfF, which is our integrated method, outperforms the baselines on the overall ratio by a large margin.

-When the bias-free samples are extremely scarce (0.5\%), our method significantly improves the performance against the state-of-the-art by 11.63\% and 14.74\% in Colored MNIST and Corrupted CIFAR10, respectively.
-Especially, without bias-free samples, our method outperforms the baseline by a significant margin of 74.14\% and 11.27\% in each dataset, respectively.
-In relatively high ratio settings (5.0\%, 2.0\%), where recent state-of-the-art methods have aimed, our method also shows better performance.

-In Table~\ref{table:main_synthetic_last}, we report last test accuracy.
-Our method also shows better performance in all cases.
-Importantly, \cite{choo} shows remarkable performance degradation of 4.6\%, 4.2\% on average than test accuracy in each dataset, respectively.
-However, our method shows much smaller gap of 0.1\%, 0.8\% on average with the stable standard deviation.
+\paragraph{Real-world datasets} We conducted experiments on BFFHQ, IN-9, and Waterbirds to evaluate the performance in a real-world setting.
+CDvG+LfF shows improved performance with small standard deviations on BFFHQ compared to state-of-the-art and also shows improved or comparable performance on IN-9 and Waterbirds in Table~\ref{table:largedata} and Table~\ref{table:waterbird}, respectively.
+For Waterbirds, we borrow the performance on ResNet-18 and ResNet-50 directly from BPA and EIIL, respectively.

+\paragraph{Multiple biases datasets} To verify our method can handle multiple types of biases, we conducted experiments on Biased MNIST which has ‘digit color’, ‘type of background texture’, ‘background color’, ‘co-occurring letters’, and ‘colors of the co-occurring letters’ as biases.
+We confirmed that CDvG shows better performance than baselines when multiple biases exist in Table~\ref{table:bmnist}.
+Also, we confirm that the translation model uncovers all sources of biases according to their intensity.
+We borrow the performance of SD~\citep{sd}, GroupDPO~\citep{GroupDPO}, and PGI~\citep{pgi} on ResNet-18 from \citet{occamnet}.

-To sum up, our model can handle various types of synthetic bias and works well on a wide range of bias ratios, especially when bias-free samples are scarce and even absent, compared with state-of-the-art methods in both best test accuracy and last test accuracy.
+In summary, our method can handle various types of synthetic and real-world biases and works well on a wide range of bias ratios, especially when bias-free samples are scarce and even absent compared with state-of-the-art methods.
+Overall consistent results empirically demonstrate that our method debias better than previous approaches focusing only on bias-free samples.

-\paragraph{Real-world dataset} To verify the effectiveness of our method in a realistic biased setting, we additionally conduct the experiments on BAR and BFFHQ dataset which has a background bias and a gender bias, respectively.

-In BFFHQ, the proposed method show improved performance of 64.80\% and 50.73\% with small standard deviations when bias-free samples are scarce and absent, respectively.
-Note that, since the bias of BFFHQ not particularly more noticeable than the signal as mentioned in Section~\ref{subsection:biased_gan}, total debiasing without bias label is difficult but we address it to some extent.

-In BAR, our method improves the performance by 3.26\% with the small standard deviation. we report BAR performance by last test accuracy only because baselines use pretrained ResNet-18 which show high performance in the early stage of training and slowly decreasing.
-In Table~\ref{table:main_synthetic_last}, we observe that, in real-world datasets, our method also show 2.7\% of performance degradation which is smaller compared to 10.4\% of state-of-the-art.